anshuup/connect4-project/README.md

  	playGuest.html 		: When User clicks on Play as Guest button, this page loads

- folders:
+ folders structure:

  	public:
     		css:
       			connect4.css			: placement/styling for each html/pug page
- 		images: contains the required image for the pages
+ 		images	: contains the required image for the pages

     		JavaScript:
       			connect4_businessLogic.js - Contains JavaScript of business logic which runs in node.js console